pairr/RungeKutta/README.md

   The relative error is defined as the absolute error divided by the true value (Wolfram result).
 This metric gives us a sense of the error relative to the magnitude of the true value, making it easier to assess the performance of the Runge-Kutta method in different contexts.

+## Error Analysis: Modified Euler Method vs. Wolfram Results

+In this section, we analyze the accuracy of the Runge-Kutta method by comparing its results with those obtained from Wolfram Alpha.
+We calculate both the absolute and relative errors to quantify the discrepancies between the two methods.

+### Results

+- **Absolute Error:** \(0.000516906\)

+  The absolute error represents the difference between the actual value obtained from Wolfram and the approximate value calculated using the Runge-Kutta method.
+It provides a straightforward measure of the deviation in the results.

+- **Relative Error:** \(6.69717e-05\)

+  The relative error is defined as the absolute error divided by the true value (Wolfram result).
+This metric gives us a sense of the error relative to the magnitude of the true value, making it easier to assess the performance of the Runge-Kutta method in different contexts.

 ## Conclusion

-The analysis of these errors indicates that while the Runge-Kutta method provides a reasonably close approximation to the true solution, the absolute error suggests some deviation that might need further investigation.
-The relatively low value of the relative error indicates that the Runge-Kutta method performs well in this instance, but continued refinement and validation against more precise methods may enhance its accuracy further.
+Runge-Kutta method gives much more accurate results compared to modified Euler method.